teamgroove/preact-hmr-example/Readme.md

 Example webpack config using Preact and HMR
 ---

+##DO NOT USE.
+Doesn't work for now.
+Research ongoing .. stay tunded.

 This is an example repo for Preact + Webpack using Hot-Module-Reloading.

 Forked from the [Using Webpack's Hot Module Replacement with